anonimeact/secrectkey/README.md

   Encrypt a file into `_enc.txt`.
 - `secret decryptFile -f <path-file> -p <password>`
   Decrypt an encrypted file back into `_dec.txt`.
+---

+# )* Note

 > Password used length must be 32 character

 > You can use any AESMode to do encrypt decrypt the string (eg: CBC, CFB-64, CTR, ECB, OFB-64/GCTR, OFB-64, SIC, GCM)
----